Two styles of roasted tomatoes.

 How full should I fill the pan?

-For drier tomatoes, use a single layer of tomatoes with room for air to circulate between the tomatoes.
+To get nice, caramelized, dry tomatoes, use a single layer of tomatoes with room for air to circulate between the tomatoes.
 This will truly roast them and allow for caramelization.
 Here’s a look at the before and after using this method.

 For saucy tomatoes, go ahead and add a couple of layers of tomatoes.
 This will steam the tomatoes and leave more liquid for making saucy things.

 Underripe tomatoes can be used, but your final product will not be as sweet.
 Aim to have the majority of your tomatoes ripe to overripe for the best flavor.
 I would not recommend using green tomatoes.

 How should I prepare tomatoes?